-1 (1) A public adjuster shall not undertake the 2 adjustment of any claim if the public adjuster is not 3 competent and knowledgeable as to the terms and conditions of 4 the insurance coverage, or which otherwise exceeds the public 5 adjuster's current expertise.

-- (2) A public adjuster shall not knowingly make any oral or written material misrepresentations or statements which are false or maliciously critical and intended to injure any person engaged in the business of insurance to any insured client or potential insured client. - (3) No public adjuster, while so licensed by the Department, may represent or act as a company adjuster or independent adjuster on the same claim. - (4) The contract shall not be construed to prevent an insured from pursuing any civil remedy after the three-business day revocation or cancellation period. - (5) A public adjuster shall not enter into a contract or accept a power of attorney that vests in the public adjuster the effective authority to choose the persons who shall perform repair work. - (6) A public adjuster shall ensure that all contracts for the public adjuster's services are in writing and set forth all terms and conditions of the engagement. - (m) A public adjuster may not agree to any loss settlement without the insured's knowledge and consent.
+- (p) Public adjusters shall adhere to the following general ethical requirements: - (1) A public adjuster shall not undertake the adjustment of any claim if the public adjuster is not competent and knowledgeable as to the terms and conditions of the insurance coverage, or which otherwise exceeds the public adjuster's current expertise. - (2) A public adjuster shall not knowingly make any oral or written material misrepresentations or statements which are false or maliciously critical and intended to injure any person engaged in the business of insurance to any insured client or potential insured client. - (3) No public adjuster, while so licensed by the department, may represent or act as a company adjuster or independent adjuster on the same claim. - (4) The contract shall not be construed to prevent an insured from pursuing any civil remedy after the three business day revocation or cancellation period.

+(5) A public adjuster shall not enter into a contract or accept a power of attorney that vests in the public adjuster the effective authority to do anything outside of what is allowed under this act, choose the persons who shall perform repair work, or perform the repair work, except as allowed under this act with proper disclosure.

-(n) A public adjuster who is not actively licensed as an attorney in this state shall not give legal advice or otherwise engage in activities which are the practice of law.
+- (6) A public adjuster shall ensure that all contracts for the public adjuster's services are in writing and set forth all terms and conditions of the engagement. - (q) A public adjuster who is not actively licensed as an attorney in this state shall not give legal advice or otherwise engage in activities which are the practice of law.

 Section 18.
-Reporting of actions.

-- (a) A public adjuster shall report to the commissioner any administrative action taken against the public adjuster in another jurisdiction or by another governmental agency in this state within 30 days of the final disposition of the matter.
+Reporting of actions. - (a) A public adjuster shall report to the commissioner any administrative action taken against the public adjuster in another jurisdiction or by another governmental agency in this state within 30 days of the final disposition of the matter.
 This report shall include a copy of the order, consent to order, or other relevant legal documents. - (b) Within 30 days of the initial pretrial hearing date, a public adjuster shall report to the commissioner any criminal action taken against the public adjuster in this or any jurisdiction.
-The report shall include a copy of the initial complaint filed, the order resulting from the hearing, and any other relevant legal documents.
+The report shall include a copy of the initial complaint filed, the order resulting from the hearing, and any other relevant legal documents. - Section 19.

-Section 19.
 Fingerprints.